partoftheworlD/gamehack_librs/README.md

 ## 📝Plan to-Do:
 - [x] ~~Dll enumeration~~
+- [ ] Replace HANDLE with OwnedHandle to get rid of CloseHandle
 - [ ] Simplify syntax, get rid of the need to type unnecessary things, such as "handle" etc.
 - [x] ~~Get rid of unnecessary searches for additional processes~~
 - [ ] More tests